Asia's hottest new hotels opening in 2019

 Water sports and spa treatments are set to round off your trip to paradise.

-Good news: This one opened this month.
+This one is opening in April.
 And unlike many Maldives resorts, you don't need to take a sea plane to get there.
 It's just 30 minutes from Male International Airport by yacht.

 Lelewatu Sumba Island Indonesia